Beatrice Wood: Collections

 Wood's work is held in the permanent collections of the Smithsonian Institution, the Metropolitan Museum of Art, the National Museum of Women in the Arts, the Brooklyn Museum, the Museum of Modern Art, among others.

 Ojai and longevity

 In 1947, Wood felt her career was established enough for her to build a home.
 She settled in Ojai, California, in 1948 to be near the Indian philosopher J. Krishnamurti.
 She became a lifelong member of the Theosophical Society—Adyar.
 These associations greatly influenced her artistic philosophies.
 She also taught and lived on the same land as the Happy Valley School, now known as Besant Hill School.

-At the age of 90, Wood became a writer, having been encouraged by her friend Anais Nin.
+At the age of 90, Wood became a writer, having been encouraged by her friend Anaïs Nin.
 Her best-known book is her autobiography, I Shock Myself (1985).
 When asked the secret to her longevity, she responded, "I owe it all to art books, chocolates, and young men."
 Wood was a lifelong vegetarian who abstained from alcohol and smoking.